LiveSuggest

 Back to blog

-Beyond behavioral impact, recordings raise real legal stakes.
-Under the GDPR, capturing a meeting without explicit consent from all participants can result in fines of up to €20 million or 4% of global annual turnover (Source: GDPR, Article 83).
-Similar requirements exist in US state laws, Canadian PIPEDA, and other jurisdictions.
-For professionals handling sensitive topics — client confidences, health information, financial negotiations — the demand for alternatives has grown substantially.
+The legal stakes are real too.
+Under the GDPR, capturing a meeting without explicit consent from every participant can trigger fines of up to €20 million or 4% of global annual turnover, whichever is higher (Source: GDPR, Article 83).
+Comparable obligations exist under US state wiretap laws, Canada’s PIPEDA, and other regimes.
+For anyone handling client confidences, health data, HR matters or financial negotiations, private meeting transcription — capture without a stored recording — is no longer a niche request.

-The good news: you don’t need a recording to get useful meeting notes.
-Here are five methods, from the simplest to the most capable, each with a different balance of privacy, completeness, and effort.
+The good news: you do not need a recording to get useful notes.
+Below are five methods, from simplest to most capable, each with a different balance of privacy, completeness, and effort.

 Method 1: Manual Notes